METR/cross-domain-horizon/README.md

 ### Usage

 * Run benchmark-specific .py files to load scores for each dataset.
+Some also calculate horizons.

 * Run calculate_horizons.py to estimate time horizons for each dataset